Stay-at-home parents have a critical and gratifying job; raising their children to be responsible, caring, empathetic adults.

 Low Income

 The federal government is the primary source of back-to-school funding for low-income students.
-Many in the SAHM community fit this category because of their focus on child raising rather than employment.
+Many in the SAHM community fit this category because they focus on child-rearing rather than employment.

 Apply for back-to-school assistance by completing the Free Application for Federal Student Aid (FAFSA®) form.
 You may be eligible for one of these programs.